pensjonatus/flash-fiction/blog/the-place-part-3.md

 ---
-title: 'The Place Part 3'
+title: The Place Part 3
 date: '2017-07-13'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 My job is pretty dull, but I get to read a lot.
 Used to be on paper, and now